elianatasiei/TressEmporium/README.md

 ## Why Having a Repo Is Important

 Having a repository for my code was crucial to the success of this project.
-Even though I did not keep track of my changes for this project, I understand its importance and how easier it would be to revert back to previous versions if necessary.
-I also now understand how it would help collaborating with others and getting feedback on my work.
+Even though I did not keep track of all my changes as I made progress in the project, I understand its importance and how easier it would be to revert back to previous versions if necessary, and will be doing that from now on.
+I also now understand how it can help collaborating with others and getting feedback on my work.

 ## Future Changes and Updates